 Educating your board

 To help your board carry out its fiduciary duties, a new member orientation that educates your board on the basics of responsible nonprofit finance and accounting.
 Also provide a regularly updated list of responsibilities that covers financial documents, compliance requirements, and risk management.
-For further assistance, contact Ernst Wintter & Associates for a California nonprofit audit to help guide your board members.
+Additionally, maintain the health of your nonprofit with an audit.
+For a California nonprofit audit, contact Ernst Wintter & Associates.